-May “Kay” Forslund, 80 - Austin Daily Herald
+Mary “Kay” Forslund, 80 - Austin Daily Herald

-Age 80 p assed away peacefully Nov 27th, 2020 in Inver Grove Heights.
+Mary “Kay” Forslund (nee Wingert), age 80 passed away peacefully Nov 27th, 2020.
 Preceded in death by her parents Claire & Mary Wingert, and brother David Wingert.
 She will be greatly missed by daughter Kristen (Steve) Steichen, son Rob (Heather) Forslund, granddaughter Charlotte Forslund, brothers Harry (Kay) Wingert & Frank (Leanne) Wingert, sister Gayle Wingert, sister-in-law Pat Wingert and her nieces and nephews.
 Kay was active in her church and enjoyed singing in the choir.
 She was a longtime P.E.O. member and found much happiness spending time with her friends & family.
 She added an extra touch to everything she did and always made people feel special.
 Kay grew up in Iowa, raised a family in Austin, MN, moved to Omaha, NE (where she lived 20 years & later retired) and eventually returned to Minnesota to be near family.
 Services will be held at a later date.
 Memorials preferred to the Alzheimer’s Association or the P.E.O.
 Educational Loan Fund.

 www.robertsfuneralandcremation.com